Sherafgan/VecSearch/README.md

 ```sh
 $ mv -r PATH/TO/VecSearch/ /PATH/TO/VecSearchFiles/
 ```
-(So far we have directory VecSearchFiles with VecSearch directory in it)
+(So far you have directory VecSearchFiles with VecSearch directory in it)
 3. Go to 'VecSearchFiles' directory
 ```sh
 $ cd VecSearchFiles